messageformat/messageformat/cli/README.md

 ./node_modules/.bin/messageformat [options] [input]
 ```

-`input` should consist of one or more `.json` files or directories, unless defined in a configuration file.
-Directories are recursively scanned for all `.json` files.
+`input` should consist of one or more files or directories, unless defined in a configuration file.
+Directories are recursively scanned for `.json` and `.properties` files.
 With multiple input files, shared parts of the start of their paths are dropped out of the generated module's structure.

 ## Options